-The Psoas Major is one of three muscles that make up the iliopsoas muscle group; the piriformis and the iliacus are the other two.
+The Psoas Major is one of three muscles that make up the iliopsoas muscle group; the psoas minor and the iliacus are the other two.
 The psoas major is both the main muscle of walking and the main warehouse for trauma within the body.
-Constructive rest position is a gravitational iliopsoas release that lets the back of the body, and we consider the psoas to be a back body muscle, release relax and let go.
+Constructive rest position is a gravitational psoas release that lets the back of the body, and we consider the psoas to be a back body muscle, release relax and let go.

 - Lie on your back with your knees bent and your heels situated 12 to 16 inches away from your pelvis, in line with your sit bones.